 Mateen was born in Bombay, India and immigrated to Chicago, where he developed a deep love for Chicago sports and pizza.
 Mateen holds a BA in Communications from Western Illinois University and an MSW from New York University.

 Amairani Alamillo is the Administrative Assistant in The Butler Center.
-She coordinates Dr. Buckley’s calendar, supports the rest of the staff, supervises Program Assistants, and co-advises the Heads of State leaders.
+She supports the rest of the staff, supervises Program Assistants, coordinates logistics for all campus events, and serves as the point-person for external and internal communications.

 Amairani graduated from Colorado College in 2016 with a Spanish major and Dance minor.
 She participated in the Community Engaged Leadership (CEL) Certificate Program and was a Women’s Educational Society (WES) scholar.
 During her time at CC, Amairani had leadership roles in SOMOS and CCSGA.
 She worked at CC for two years before joining our office.
 She currently serves on the Diversity and Equity Advisory Board (DEAB) and is a mentor in the First Generation Collegiate Program.

 Amairani is passionate about intersectionality in student growth and development.
-She is currently working on her Master’s in Counseling and Human Services with an emphasis in Clinical Mental Health.
-She is an aspiring Licensed Professional Counselor and is committed to working with Latinx youth.
+She is currently working on her Master’s in Counseling and Human Services with an emphasis in Clinical Mental Health and Addiction.
+She is an aspiring Licensed Professional Counselor and is committed to working with queer Latinx youth.